foldright/micro-http/crates/http/README.md

 ## Limitations

-- HTTP/1.1 only (HTTP/2 or HTTP/3 not supported)
+- HTTP/1.1 only (HTTP/2 or HTTP/3 currently not supported yet)
 - No TLS support (use a reverse proxy for HTTPS)
 - Maximum header size: 8KB
 - Maximum number of headers: 64